-The construction area is separated from existing dwellings to the east and west by existing roads.
-There is potential for some noise and dust impacts on the closest buildings to the south of the site.
-Most significant constraint centring on vehicular access and egress from the site and the impact on the public roads.
+The construction area is separated from existing dwellings by a site boundary.
+There is potential for some noise and dust impacts on the closest buildings to the east of the site boundary, with the most significant constraint centring on vehicular access and egress from the site and the impact on the public roads.